MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-notebook-explore.md

 ---
-title: explore the data in your lakehouse with a notebook
+title: Explore the lakehouse data with a notebook
-description: Learn how to use a notebook to explore your lakehouse data. ms.reviewer: snehagunda ms.author: qixwang
+description: Learn how to use a notebook to explore lakehouse data, connect a lakehouse and a notebook, and generate code cells in a notebook. ms.reviewer: snehagunda ms.author: qixwang
 author: qixwang